snorrealv/info345_semester_assignment/webapp/documentation/SETUP.md

 ## Setup guide for RecSys Framework

 ### Backend Cold start:
-When pulling this repo for the first time, ensure that the handler app URL call is commented out in `backend/web/web/urls.py`.

 Step 1:
 From the root of the folder, run `docker-compose up --build`